Posts

 Image

 I’m supposed to be non-stop packing, but here I am.
 As I pack, listening to music, this song came on, and I just had to share my heart.
-"Faithful Still" by KingsPorch —I’ve loved this song since last year, so it’s been with me for a while.
+"Faithful Still" by KingsPorch.
+I’ve loved this song since last year, so it’s been with me for a while.
 Every time I hear it, my heart is reminded of what I already know but sometimes forget: God is faithful.
 He has never failed, and He never will.
 How often do we find ourselves wondering, Will God really come through this time?
 Maybe it’s an unanswered prayer, a painful loss, or a season of waiting that feels like it will never end.
 Our hearts know He is faithful, yet our circumstances whisper otherwise.
-But here’s the truth: God’s faithfulness is not dependent on our feelings or circumstances—it is anchored in His unchanging character.
+But here’s the truth: God’s faithfulness is not dependent on our feelings or circumstances, it is anchored in His unchanging character.
 When we face trials, it can feel like we’re standing in front of an immovable mountain.
 Maybe it’s a health crisis, financial hardship, or a broken relationship that seems beyond repair.
-But Jesus tells us: ...
+But Jesus tells us...

 Image

 We’ve had a couple of snow days here in southeastern Oklahoma, and let me tell you, snow in the South is a whole different experience than what we were used to in Massachusetts!
 Every time it snows, I remind my husband: “Snow days in the South are the best snow days.”
 Here’s why: the snow comes just long enough to sprinkle some joy into our lives.
 It accumulates just enough to play in, snap some beautiful pictures, make snow cream, and soak in the peaceful stillness that only a blanket of white can bring.
-And then—poof!—a couple of days later, it’s gone.
+And then, poof!
+A couple of days later, it’s gone.
 No mushy, slushy, muddy mess sticking around for weeks, no grimy ice piles hanging on for dear life.
 We can just enjoy it for what it is and move on with our lives, snow-free and stress-free.
 This week, as I watched the snow, the hymn “Great Is Thy Faithfulness” kept running through my mind: "Morning by morning new mercies I see; All I have needed Thy hand hath provided, Great is Thy faithfulness, Lord, unto me."
-It’s...
+It’...

 Image